Asymmetries of Service: Interdependence and Synchronicity: Analyzing and Decomposing the Hawkes Cluster Stochastic Model

-The commonality among these objects leads us to define a cluster model from the threads of all three.
+The commonality among parking functions, Cayley trees, and branching processes leads us to define a cluster model from the threads of all three.
 Bringing in the notion of the two sides from Definition~\ref{hcDef}, we propose the following parking function cluster now in Definition~\ref{pfcDef}.